 Burn the image to CD, and install onto your hardware.
 The installation of Debian is straight forward and simple.
 The only package to install is SSH Server so that you can manage the server from your desktop PC or Mac.
 All other packages will be installed by Star2Billing’s Newfies-Dialer installation scripts.

 When Debian is installed, it maybe worthwhile installing the latest patches and updates.
 This is achieved with the following commands.

 sudo apt-get upgrade

-A reboot after major updates is recommended, type “sudo reboot” at the command line.
+A reboot after major updates is recommended, type “reboot” at the command line.